 “Chronic low-level fluoride exposure may contribute to changes in sleep cycle regulation and sleep behaviours among older adolescents in the US.”
 Ashley J Malin

-The scientific evidence that fluoridation chemicals are a neurotoxic hazard, especially for our young, can now be considered overwhelming.
-This will no doubt surprise many Australian and New Zealand health professionals simply because they are not aware of the numerous studies and blindly accept and repeat the long-held view that fluoridation is “safe and effective”.
-It can now amount to negligence for fluoridation promoters to continue ignoring or dismissing each accumulating piece of evidence because the science is now undeniable.
+The scientific evidence that fluoridation chemicals are a neurotoxic hazard, especially for our young, is now overwhelming.
+If this surprises many Australian and New Zealand health professionals it is because they are not aware of the numerous studies and blindly accept and repeat the long-held, archaic, erroneous view that fluoridation is “safe and effective”.
+To continue to ignore or dismiss each accumulating piece of evidence can amount to negligence because the science is now undeniable.

 The accompanying podcast associated with the Green et al study (2019) contained the following exchange between Dimitri Christakis, MD, MPH, Editor in Chief, JAMA Paediatrics, and Frederick Rivara, MD, MPH, Editor in Chief of JAMA Network Open, for the August 19, 2019 issue: